He told the world about his brutal torture in Syria. Then, mysteriously, he went back.

 “He was sad; he was weak.
 From the way he was talking, it was clear this guy was so lost,” Karam said.
 “I was wondering, when will this guy kill himself?
 I felt he was on the edge of suicide.”

-Omar al-Shogre, who spent three years under torture in Syrian prisons before fleeing to Sweden, met Hamada during visits they made to the United States.
-Shogre has succeeded since arriving in Europe in 2015 at age 20; he has learned three languages and later this year will begin studying for an undergraduate degree at Georgetown University.
+Omar Alshogre, who spent three years under torture in Syrian prisons before fleeing to Sweden, met Hamada during visits they made to the United States.
+Alshogre has succeeded since arriving in Europe in 2015 at age 20; he has learned three languages and later this year will begin studying for an undergraduate degree at Georgetown University.

 ‘I want to go back’